 Hong Kong residents arrested at sea 'will have to be dealt with' by mainland China: Carrie Lam

-HONG KONG: Twelve people from Hong Kong arrested as they reportedly sailed to Taiwan for political asylum will "have to be dealt with" by China, but the city government would try to provide assistance, Chief Executive Carrie Lam said on Tuesday (Sep 8).
+HONG KONG: Twelve people from Hong Kong arrested as they reportedly sailed to Taiwan for political asylum will "have to be dealt with" by mainland China, but the city government would try to provide assistance, chief executive Carrie Lam said on Tuesday (Sep 8).

 Chinese authorities arrested the 12 people on Aug 23 after intercepting a boat off the coast of the southern mainland province of Guangdong.
 Local media have reported they were headed to Taiwan to apply for political asylum.